 Compared to the roughly 109 million 5G subscribers in the United States in 2022, by 2027 there will be more than 391 million subscribers on the network.
 By the way, that's 79% of all wireless subscribers in the country.
 This positions the United States right between China and India on the upper end of the largest 5G markets.
 As impressive as the U.S. market is, China is by far the biggest regional market.

 The Third Generation Partnership Project (3GPP) Release 17 and Release 18 promise vast improvements in real-time positioning accuracy and resiliency.
 This is beneficial in manufacturing, supply chain operations, surveying, and public safety.
 It also has key decision-makers in major Real-Time Location System (RTLS) spaces excited; 56% of them say 5G positioning is their most desired RTLS technology.
 ABI Research expects the emergence of 5G positioning to surface in 2023, with 68 deployments in the industry sector.
-By 2030, that number will climb to more than 125,000 deployments.
+By 2030, the technology will be a popular trends, with that number climbing to more than 125,000 deployments.

 With an expected launch in 2025, 5G Advanced will bring with it a number of next-gen features, such as improvements in mMIMO, UL coverage, Dynamics Spectrum Sharing (DSS), and Integrated Access Backhaul (IAB).
 It will also be incredibly attractive to enterprises due to its positioning capabilities, reaching <1 Centimeter accuracy in the future, as well as sidelink relays for Device-to-Device (D2D) Communication.
 According to our forecasts, 75% of 5G base stations will make the jump to 5G Advanced.
 That will account for 76 million radios, 23 million macro basebands, and 13 million small cells globally.